kristenjernigan/kj-liatest/DITAP Course/Self Paced Learning/Module 3 - Award/Sprint 1 - Developing a Successful Acquisition Strategy.md

 Planning your acquisition strategy helps you lay out the scheduling, integration, and coordination of all acquisition-related efforts and is an essential and required component of all acquisitions.
 It should begin as soon as you identify the need for the acquisition.

-There are many considerations that feed the development of an acquisition strategy.
+Several key considerations inform the development of an acquisition strategy.
 It begins with the Product Vision, the principal driver of the overall acquisition solution (refer to the [Requirements Development and Acquisition Planning](https://techfarhub.cio.gov/handbook/requirements/) section of the TechFAR for more discussion of the Product Vision and the Module 2 content).
 The Product Vision also influences how other conditions and considerations in both the market and your acquisition environment will be handled in the acquisition solution.
 Conditions and considerations as they exist in the market and at your agency may have either positive or negative impacts on the acquisition strategy and solution.
 You want to plan for these impacts to seize opportunities and mitigate potential problems.

 These other conditions and considerations include, but are not limited to: